A grieving mother's determination

 "No mother should have to learn that her child died six and a half hours after the fact."
 Christine knew something had to change.
 Visiting the accident site the next day, Christine searched the area replaying horrifying events.
 According to the National Association of Emergency Medicine, nationally, the average time it takes to notify the next of kin is 6 hours and sometimes it takes up to a day.

 With the assistance of State Representative Bill Galvano, the Florida Department of Highway Safety and Motor Vehicles, and law enforcement agencies, Christine designed a program to help notify families in case of an emergency in memory of her daughter, Tiffiany Olson.
 TIFF's Initiative (To Inform Families First) is a voluntary program where Florida residents access a database where they enter emergency contact information.
 The information entered into this secure database is only accessible by law enforcement through a Florida driver’s license or identification card.
 When police officer enters a driver’s license number into their computer, the contact information will appear on their screen.

 TIFF's Initiative went into effect on October 2, 2006.
-As of January 2010, over 1 million Florida residents have added emergency contact information to their license or ID cards.
+As of As of 2018, over 13 million Florida families have registered and added their emergency contacts to drivers licenses and I.D.
+Cards

-Currently, TIFF's Initiative is available in several states and Christine would like to see this program established throughout the United States.
-Several other states are working to get a similar program implemented.
+Currently, TIFF's Initiative is available in several states and Christine would like to see this program established throughout the whole of the United States.
+Several other states are currently working to get a similar program implemented.